The rotation-magnetism relationship in solar-type stars. Constraining magnetic flux emergence rates: Discussion

-We assumed a solar-like cycle for all the stellar rotation rates considered, and averaged the mean unsigned field over 100 days around the activity maximum.
+While stellar cycle periods are known to be correlated with the rotation period \citep{Brandenburg98}, our simplified approach is appropriate for constraining the emergence rate scaling.
+First, we measure the quasi-steady state at activity maximum (100-day average), where the surface field reflects the accumulated flux from peak emergence activity rather than being sensitive to cycle period.
+Second, an SFT parameter study by \citet{Baumann04} as well as $\alpha\Omega$ dynamo-driven SFT \citep{Isik11} showed that while cycle overlap affects temporal modulation, the mean field level at maximum still reflects the integrated emergence rate.

 This simplified approach allowed us to focus on modelling how the `active state' of the Sun would scale with the rotation rate.
 In reality, the comparison stars we considered might well be undergoing different activity levels as they go through different phases of their activity cycles, or fluctuations in the cases of irregular variability often seen in very active stars.
 Observed or modelled cycle features can be used within our model for stars at various cycle phases, which can account for part of the variance that remains around the rotation-magnetism relationships given in Sect.~\ref{sec:results}.

+By scaling the initial polar field with the same exponent as emergence rate (Eq.~2) while maintaining a fixed cycle period, we implicitly assume that dipole-dominated Babcock-Leighton-type dynamos persist across all rotation rates considered.
+Recent mean-field dynamo calculations by \citet{Zhang24} demonstrate that the dominant magnetic geometry can transition from dipole-dominated to multipolar configurations with increasing rotation rate, with significant implications for differential rotation profiles and meridional circulation patterns.
+Similarly, 3D global convective dynamo (GCD) simulations by \citet{Viviani18} show complex interactions between different magnetic modes and fundamental changes in convective and rotational influences on field generation at high rotation rates.
+The rotation rate beyond which such geometric and symmetry changes become significant for solar-type stars remains poorly constrained.

+Recent 3D GCD simulations \citep[][Fig.~1]{Viviani18,Chen25} reproduce observed rotation-magnetism trends after empirical rescaling and exhibit significant cycle-phase variations in $\langle B \rangle$.
+However, because these simulations do not resolve the near-surface photospheric SSD that contributes the $\sim$180~G rotation-independent baseline in our framework, their fractional cycle amplitude in $\langle B \rangle$ cannot be directly compared with our results: the SSD baseline suppresses the relative cycle modulation in $\langle B \rangle$, particularly at near-solar rotation rates where the AR contribution to the total field is small.
+Our analysis demonstrates that after correcting for metallicity and temperature dependencies, stars with $10 < P_{\rm rot} < 25$~d and non-solar metallicity and $T_{\rm eff}$ converge towards this $\sim$180~G baseline with steep AR scaling ($\propto \omega^{1.9}$).
+Whether such simulations would reveal similarly steep emergence scaling when calibrated against systematically corrected observations remains an open question for future comparative studies.